I might ditch my MacBook for a Windows laptop after seeing the Snapdragon X2

 Lenovo, Asus and HP will be rolling out Windows laptops boasting the new Snapdragon X2 chips later this year

-I’m a MacBook devotee.
-Every time I’ve switched to a Windows laptop for testing purposes, I’ve come away feeling even less convinced.
-Some Windows laptops I’ve tested have been so slow and so lousy when unplugged from the power that I end up reaching pleadingly for my MacBook when I’m done.
+I’ve tried a bunch of Windows laptops but, as a MacBook guy, each time I’ve come away unconvinced.
+Comforting familiarity with Apple software is the biggest factor, of course, but some Windows laptops I’ve tested have been so slow and so lousy when unplugged from the power that I’m relieved to return to the MacBook when I’m done.

-In a bid to convince me to join Camp Windows, Qualcomm flew me out to CES 2026 to see its latest Snapdragon X2 laptops in action.
+In a bid to convince me otherwise, Qualcomm flew me out to CES 2026 to see its latest Snapdragon X2 laptops in action.
 That, of course, isn’t enough to make me switch (sorry, Qualcomm), but after seeing how far Windows on ARM has come, I’m more open to the idea than I’ve been before.

 The three chips are based on a third-generation Oryon CPU architecture.
 It’s a very different philosophy from Intel and AMD.
 They’re more Apple silicon-like than ever.
 While many of its competitors are focused on sheer brute power with impressive benchmarking scores, Qualcomm’s new X2 chips keep things nimble, so that your laptop will feel fast and responsive, even when it’s not plugged in.